pdehaan/fxa-notification-server/docs/overview.md

 published, and which can be read incrementally by clients.
 Events are uniquely identified by their position in the log.
-The primitive producer operation is "append this event to the log" and the primitive consumer operation is "fetch events newer than this in the log".
+The primitive producer operation is "append this event to the log" and the primitive consumer operation is "fetch events newer than this point in the log".

 Each event is a JWT signed by the issuing service.
 The notification server validates each event as it is received, but clients may also perform their own validation.
-Events have precisely the following set of fields:
+Events must have the following standard set of fields:

-  * iss:  the server issuing the event
+  * iss:  hostname of the server issuing the event
+  * aud:  hostname of the fxa-notification-server receiving the event
   * iat:  wall-clock time at which the event occurred
-  * sub:  the firefox accounts uid
-  * typ:  string describing type of event
+  * typ:  issuer-specific string describing type of event

+They may also include the following fields if relevant:

+  * uid:  a specific firefox accounts uid to which this event refers
-  * aud:  a specific relier to whom this event is relevant
+  * rid:  a specific relier to which this event is relevant
-  * XXX TODO: maybe "uid" for account-uid field?
-  * XXX TODO: maybe "exp" if we know the event will be useless after a while?
+  * sub:  typ-specific identifier for relevant data to the event

 Producers are discouraged from including additional information in the event.
 In particular, they should *not* include any sensitive account data like